compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step2.md

 ## Task

-Implement a data structure for an AST, and a parser to match the following grammar:
+Implement a data structure for an AST.
+If you're using a functional-style language, you may want to use an algebraic data type to do this; if you're in an OOP-style language, you may want to use classes instead.

+Next, you should write the lexer, which converts an input string into a list of tokens.

+Once the lexer is complete, write a parser that converts a list of tokens into the corresponding syntax tree, represented by your AST data structure.
+It should match the following grammar:

 ```ebnf
 INTEGER ::= /[0-9]+/